lukemoore66/roc/README.md

 # roc - Remove Ordered Chapters From Matroska Files

-Powershell Script That Transcodes / Remuxes Matroska Files That Use Ordered Chapters Into a Single Matroska File.
+PowerShell script that transcodes / remuxes Matroska files that use ordered chapters (e.g. external OP and ED files) into a single Matroska file.

 ## Getting Started